dsanchezNYC/applitools-hackathon-cypress/README.md

 ### <a name="pre-req"></a>Pre-Requisites

+* Experience with Cypress
-* Experience with Cypress.
+* Experience with VS Code
 * Applitools Eyes user account connected to team: Applitools Hackathon 2019.

 ### <a name="install"></a>Installing & Running Tests

 1. Clone the repo to your local machine.
-2.
+2. Open project using VS Code.
+3. In terminal, enter command "npx cypress open".
+4. From Cypress UI, click either TraditionalTests or VisualAITests.

+At this point the tests will execute via Cypress UI in Chrome browser.

 ## <a name="built"></a>Built With